roma-glushko/frens/README.md

 brew install frens
 ```

+### Download Binaries

+For other platforms and architectures, you can download `fren's` binaries right from [Github Releases](https://github.com/roma-glushko/frens/releases).

 ## Main Concepts

 ![Diagram](./docs/friens-data-model.png?raw=true)

+- **Friends**: People you know and care about.
+Can be family, colleagues, or acquaintances.
+- **Locations**: Places where you and your friends live, work, or spend time together.
+- **Activities**: Things you do with your friends, like going to the movies, having dinner, or attending events.
+- **Notes**: Insights, preferences, deep meaning information with long-term value about your friends, activities, or locations.

 ## Language

-One of the major Fren's features is the ability to input all data as a free-form text using a simple and straightforward syntax.
+One of the major `fren`'s features is the ability to input all data as a free-form text using a simple and straightforward syntax.

 ### Tags